Miami vs. Florida State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Hurricanes have been favored by 2.5 points or more five times this season and covered the spread in one of them.

-- Miami's games this year have hit the over on four of nine set point totals (44.4%).
+- Miami's games this year have gone over the total in four out of nine opportunities (44.4%).

-- Miami is 4-2 against the spread and 4-2 overall in games when it scores more than 27.0 points.
+- Miami is 4-2 against the spread and 4-2 overall this season when the team notches more than 27.0 points.

 - The Hurricanes average 65.2 more yards per game (454.0) than the Seminoles allow per matchup (388.8).